yezyilomo/state-pool/README.md

 <br/>

 ### store.clear
-This is used to clear the entire store if you don't need all global states in it anymore or you want to reload/reset all global states.
+This is used to clear an entire store if you don't need all global states in it anymore or you want to reload/reset all global states.
 It accepts a function to run after clearing the store.
 Note the function runs before components subscribed to all global states in a store rerenders.

 ```js
 // Signature